evilstickybits/theanimeeffect/Episodes/episode1-w-transcript.md

 I would believe it, yeah.

-So the Demon Slayer World Tour kicked off, Tatsuki Fujimoto's, who created Chainsaw Man, his manga Lookback, which is tonally, completely different than Chainsaw Man.
+So the Demon Slayer World Tour kicked off, [Tatsuki Fujimoto's](https://en.wikipedia.org/wiki/Tatsuki_Fujimoto), who created [Chainsaw Man](https://en.wikipedia.org/wiki/Chainsaw_Man), his manga [Look Back](https://en.wikipedia.org/wiki/Look_Back_(manga)), which is tonally, completely different than Chainsaw Man.
 It's very good, it's getting adapted into a movie, so that's exciting.
-But Spy Family, Code White, which is an original story in the Spy Family world, where the forgers are going on a vacation on a train.
+But [Spy Family, Code White](https://en.wikipedia.org/wiki/Spy_×_Family_Code:_White), which is an original story in the Spy Family world, where the forgers are going on a vacation on a train.

 It's gonna be adorable.
 It's gonna be so cute.